 The heavy vehicle and mobile equipment mechanic makes a median $50,320 a year or $24.19 per hour.
 This type of mechanic’s job is highly complex.
 The vehicles you will be working on contain computerized and highly sophisticated equipment.
 For this reason, employers prefer that you have training in an educational setting before they will consider hiring you.

-Similar occupations include small engine mechanics, industrial machinery mechanics, diesel service technicians and mechanics, automotive service technicians and mechanics, and aircraft and avionics equipment mechanics and technicians.
+Similar occupations include small engine mechanics, industrial machinery mechanics, diesel service technicians and mechanics, automotive service technicians and mechanics, and aircraft and avionics equipment mechanics and automotive service excellence technicians.

 10. Architectural and Civil Drafter